January 28, 2021

 power.

-But Obama is the
+But Obama is the first

-must confirm his appointments — is actually
+confirm his appointments — is actually

 meeting.

-Don’t Wait for
+Don’t Wait for the

-the Supreme Court; Freeze ObamaCare Now
+Supreme Court; Freeze ObamaCare Now

 by Dr.

-Susan
+Susan Berry

 October 9, 2011

-Many are focused on the Supreme Court’s take-up
+Many are focused on the

-individual mandate clause in Obamacare as the
+clause in Obamacare as the means to stop

-means to stop President Obama’s signature
+President Obama’s signature legislation.

-legislation.
-However, some of the law has
+However, some of the law has already been

-the individual mandate is unconstitutional-
+individual mandate is unconstitutional- there

-there are already clear plans to change
+are already clear plans to change healthcare

-healthcare in this country as we know it.
+in this country as we know it.

-Bill McCollum, former Attorney General of
+Bill McCollum, former

-Florida, who led the multi-state lawsuit
+Attorney General of Florida, who led the

-challenging the constitutionality of Obamacare,
+constitutionality of Obamacare, wrote an

-wrote an editorial in Politico, in
+editorial in Politico, in which he

-forward by Rep. Sam Johnson (R-Texas), which
+by Rep. Sam Johnson (R-Texas), which would

-would essentially “freeze” the implementation of
+essentially “freeze” the implementation of the

-the law in its tracks, a critical move since
+law in its tracks, a critical move since

 Obamacare’s costs, including economic, quality